Changes to waste and recycling collections from autumn 2026

 We take fly‑tipping seriously.
 It is a crime, and we will take enforcement action when we have evidence.
 More on fly-tipping.

 To support the move to 3‑weekly black bin collections and help improve recycling rates, we are introducing a borough‑wide section 46 notice.
-After we have carried out education and awareness work, this notice will give the council stronger powers to issue fixed penalties to residents who continue to dispose of their waste incorrectly — for example, leaving bins out for several days before or after their collection day.
+After we have carried out education and awareness work, this notice will give the council stronger powers to issue fixed penalties to residents who continue to dispose of their waste incorrectly — for example, putting general waste in their silver recycling bin.

 We are also increasing the size of our waste education and enforcement teams.
 Working with town and parish councils, these teams will focus on areas where current data shows the greatest need.